What Is The Relationship Between Caffeine And ADHD?

 Are other stimulants effective for ADHD?

-Discuss potential treatment plans with a medical professional
+Discuss treatment plans with a medical professional

 Therapy can help

 A therapist can also help clients change behaviors that may exacerbate ADHD symptoms.
-Talk therapy or cognitive-behavioral therapy (CBT) sessions target unwanted beliefs or thought patterns to change behaviors.
+Talk therapy or cognitive behavioral therapy (CBT) sessions target unwanted beliefs or thought patterns to change behaviors.
 If you don’t like a talk therapy approach, you might be able to partake in an alternative therapeutic modality like art or music therapy, which is more interactive.

 Getty/Sarah Waiswa